Noah-Stull/deadwoodCSCI345/ReadMe.md

 Welcome to Deadwood!

 Introduction:
-Deadwood is a text-based role-playing game where players take on the roles of actors working on a movie set.
+Deadwood is an online monopoly/life esque role-playing game where players take on the roles of actors working on a movie set.
 Players can move between different sets, take roles, rehearse, and act to earn money and beat other players.

 Running and Compiling:
-- Compile StartGame class: javac StartGame.java then type "java StartGame (number of players)" = java StartGame 3
+- Compile through running any class in the

 - You are able to select different options through inputting the shown number next to said option.